 The ultimate responsibility and accountability for the work of the Met Office lies with the Secretary of State for Business, Innovation and Skills.
 Day-to-day ministerial oversight and the formal business ownership role are delegated to the Minister of State for Universities and Science.

 The Met Office Board is led by an independent, non-executive Chairman.
 The Board's primary responsibility is developing the long-term strategy of the Met Office.
-The board supports and challenges our Executive in order to assist it in delivering against BPMs.
-The Non-Executive Directors of the board are encouraged to assist in raising external awareness of the Met Office and our work, and to build beneficial external relationships.
+The Board supports and challenges our Executive in order to assist it in delivering against agreed Business Performance Measures (BPMs).
+The Non-Executive Directors of the Board are encouraged to assist in raising external awareness of the Met Office and its work, and to build beneficial external relationships.
 The Board comprises the following members, including Non-Executive Directors, one of whom is the representative of the Met Office's owning department, selected members of the Met Office Executive, plus an invited attendee from the Trade Union:

-The role of our Executive is the effective day-to-day leadership, direction and management of the Met Office effectively in order to ensure a successful delivery of the aims, objectives and BPMs.
-It is tasked with directing the strategic change and implementing the strategic decisions taken at the Met Office Board.
+The role of our Executive is the effective day-to-day leadership, direction and management of the Met Office in order to ensure successful delivery of the aims, objectives and BPMs.
+It is tasked with directing the strategic change and implementing strategic decisions taken by the Met Office Board.
 The Executive agrees key communications and makes investment decisions.
 The members work under the leadership of the Chief Executive and operate as a corporately cohesive collective with a shared interest in the successful achievement of our aims and objectives.

 Last updated: 28 January 2016